 - General performance issues like phantom flushing or faucet drips can seem small but often get bigger over time if left unaddressed.

-- Older and aging piping systems can be dangerous.
+- Older and aging piping systems can actually be dangerous.
 If your home’s pipes are 50 years old or older, they could contain lead and vermiculite, which, if disturbed, can release asbestos fibers into the air.

 Typical Life Span of Various Plumbing Components